dpploy/cortix/README.md

    /somepath/myproject/driver-test.py

 An input configuration (xml) file is also needed.
-An example is provided in the repository examples/input directory (cortix-config.xml).
+An example is provided in the in the examples/input/ directory (cortix-config.xml).

-Then to run Cortix, enter the directory of the driver and run the driver.
+Then to run Cortix, enter the directory of the driver and run the driver

-Alternatively, Cortix can run from its own directory.
-Enter the /somepath/cortix/ and run the driver.
+ ./driver-test.py

+which will run an MPI process for Cortix and an additional MPI process for each launched module in its own MPI process (or pool of processes; to be implemented in the future).

 To capture the Cortix screen output of log messages and other messages, do

   /driver-cortix.py >& screen.out

-under Linux (inspect the output file screen.out when the run is finished)
+under Linux (inspect the output file screen.out when the run is finished).
+Extensive logging of runtime information is stored in the <work_dir> directory specified in the cortix-config.xml input file.

 <h2>Maintainers</h2>
 <ul>